ZihaoW123/PHAED/README.md

-Three multi-turn open-domain dialogue dataset (Dailydialog, PersonaChat, UbuntuV2) Dailydialog and PersonaChat can be obtained by this [link](https://github.com/ZihaoW123/PHAED/raw/main/data/data.zip) UbuntuV2 can be obtained by this [link](https://github.com/rkadlec/ubuntu-ranking-dataset-creator)
+Three multi-turn open-domain dialogue dataset (Dailydialog, PersonaChat, UbuntuV2) Dailydialog and PersonaChat can be obtained by this [link](https://github.com/ZihaoW123/PHAED/raw/main/data/data.zip) UbuntuV2 can be obtained by this [link](https://github.com/rkadlec/ubuntu-ranking-dataset-creator) The preprocess script `process.py` for these datasets can be found under `data/` folder.

 Each dataset contains 6 files
 * src-train.txt